 Types of Accidents that Commonly Result in Spinal Cord Injury

-At CAS, we all types of lawsuit cases qualify for lawsuit funding.
-All that’s needed in order to qualify for lawsuit funding is for your spinal injury to be caused by gross negligence of another person.
+At CAS, all types of lawsuit cases qualify for lawsuit funding.
+All that’s needed in order to qualify for lawsuit funding is for your spinal injury to be caused by the gross negligence of another person.
 If your accident was indeed caused at no fault of your own, CAS will contact your attorney and get the facts surrounding your case.
 Whether its a car accident or a slip and fall, we will do our best to find a way to provide you with a lawsuit cash advance.
 Below is a list of common types of accidents that cause spinal injury, for which CAS provides lawsuit funding: